4 good reasons to move jobs before Xmas…

 A January move?….forget it.
 And the salary review too!

 The legal world shuts down around this time, and people only really come back post-Australia Day or when school goes back.
-And it’s usually partners (who let’s face it, have the final say in recruitment) who take the month of January off altogether.
+And in law firms it’s usually partners (who let’s face it, have the final say in recruitment) who take the month of January off altogether.

 By the time they’re back at their desk, recruitment is usually the furthest thing on their mind.
 Cue February, and by the time you go through the interview process, you’re often not starting in your new job until mid-March at least.